 The University of Louisville uses an online web registration system.
-The schedule of courses for each term may be reviewed at.
+The schedule of courses for each term may be reviewed at Schedule of Classes.

-Students must first contact their graduate advisor or graduate program director to discuss course selections.
+Students must first contact their graduate advisor or Director of Graduate Studies to discuss course selections.
 Students in good standing and admitted without conditions may proceed with the registration process.
-If, however, a student has been admitted with conditions, or is in probationary status, the student must contact the graduate program director regarding the implications of the admission status.
+If, however, a student has been admitted with conditions, or is in probationary status, the student must contact the Director of Graduate Studies regarding the implications of the admission status.